techCarpenter/brianjdevries.com/src/now.md

 ---

 - I'm working as a Software Engineer for [Meijer](https://meijer.com).
-I work remotely, but have been able to meet many of my coworkers since HQ is only 20 minutes away!
+I work remotely, but have been able to meet many of my coworkers since HQ is only 20 minutes away.
   - C#, SQL, and .NET
 - Raising my three sons (ages 5, 3, and 4 months) with my wife.
 - Planning a garden for this coming warm season.
 - Installing a gazebo over our back deck to add shade for hot summer days.
-- I've been learning to speak Dutch and have a streak of 298 days 🔥
+- I've been learning to speak Dutch and have a streak of 307 days 🔥
-  - > Hoi, hoe gaat het?
-Ik woon in Michigan en spreek een beetje Nederlands!
+  - _Hoi, hoe gaat het?
+Ik woon in Michigan en spreek een beetje Nederlands._

 (Create your own [now page](https://nownownow.com/about))